sergejskozlovics/webAppOS/README.md

 4. In the "Select root directory" input field, choose the webAppOS cloned git directory.
 Eclipse will start searching for projects.
 5. Choose the projects to import and click "Finish".
+6. Add a set of jars named "webAppOS user library" (referenced from some projects).
+   These jars are downloaded and put into webAppOS/dist/lib during the `./gradlew install` call.

+   - Right click on the "sys" project, choose Properties.
+   - Then choose "Java Build Path" on the left.
+   - Switch to the "Libraries" tab on the right.
+   - Click "Add Library...", choose "User Library".
+   - If "webAppOS user library" is present, then it has been already configured.
+Otherwise:

+     - click "User Libraries...",
+     - click "New..." and type "webAppOS user library", click "OK",
+     - click "Add External JARs...",
+     - select all downloaded jars from webAppOS\dist\lib, click "Open".